Jeroen K. VermuntTilburg University | UVT · Department of Methodology and Statistics

 Standard latent class modeling has recently been shown to provide a flexible tool for the multiple imputation (MI) of missing categorical covariates in cross-sectional studies.
 This article introduces an analogous tool for longitudinal studies: MI using Bayesian mixture Latent Markov (BMLM) models.
 Besides retaining the benefits of latent class mod...

 The methods traditionally used to identify a posteriori dietary patterns are principal components, factor and cluster analysis.
-The aim of this study is to assess the relation between dietary patterns derived with latent class analysis and oral/pharyngeal cancer risk (OPC), highlighting the strengths of this method compared to traditional ones.
-We...
+The aim of our study is to assess the relationship between dietary patterns derived with latent class analysis (LCA) and oral/pharyngeal cancer risk (OPC), highlighting the strengths of this method compared to traditional...

 This 8-wave person-centered multi-informant study tested whether the quality of parent–adolescent relationships predicted the romantic experiences of young adults and their partners (N = 374; 54.8% girls; Mage = 13.08 years, SDage = 0.48 at the first measurement wave).
 Perceptions of parent–adolescent relationships were assessed using adolescent, m...